src-d/guide/talent/job-descriptions/applications.md

 - Language Analysis (Go and another +15): Works on Babelfish, the universal code parsing server.
 - Infrastructure (Go and Python): Manages on-prem bare metal servers with Kubernetes and CoreOS.

 We care about Open Source.
-Everything we develop is available for anyone to read, modify, and contribute.
+Everything we develop is available for anyone to read, modify, and contribute (under Apache 2.0 or GPL3 license).
 Some examples of our projects are:

 - [bblfsh/bblfshd](https://github.com/bblfsh/bblfshd): Babelfish server, turning code into Universal Abstract Syntax Trees (UASTs).
 - [src-d/engine](https://github.com/src-d/engine): a library for running scalable data retrieval pipelines that process any number of Git repositories for source code analysis.